Salman the Persian: Career as a Sahabi

 Salman came up with the idea of digging a great trench around the Medina, to defend the city against the army of 10,000 Arabian non-Muslims.
 Muhammad and his companions accepted Salman's plan because it was safer, and there would be a better chance that the non-Muslim army would have a larger number of casualties.

 While some sources gather Salman with the Muhajirun, other sources narrate that during the Battle of the Trench, one of Muhajirun stated "Salman is one of us, Muhajirun", but this was challenged by the Muslims of Medina (also known as the Ansar).
 A lively argument began between the two groups with each of them claiming Salman belonged to their group and not to the other one.
 Muhammad arrived on the scene and heard the argument.
 He was amused by the claims but soon put an end to the argument by saying: "Salman is neither Muhajir nor Ansar.
 He is one of us.
 He is one of the People of the House."

-Salman participated in the conquest of the Sasanian Empire, and became the first governor of Sasanid capital Ctesiphon, after its fall at the time of the second Rashidun Caliph, Umar ibn Al-Khattab.
-However, according to some other sources, after Muhammad's death, he disappeared from public life until 656, when Ali became the Caliph, and appointed Salman as the governor of Al-Mada'in at the age of 88.
+Salman participated in the conquest of the Sasanian Empire, and became the first governor of the Sasanian capital Ctesiphon, after its fall at the time of the second Rashidun Caliph, Umar ibn Al-Khattab.